nhs-england-tools/repository-template/README.md

 Welcome to our repository template designed to streamline your project setup!
 This robust template provides a reliable starting point for your new projects, covering an essential tech stack and encouraging best practices in documenting.

 This repository template aims to foster a user-friendly development environment by ensuring that every included file is concise and adequately self-documented.
 By adhering to this standard, we can promote increased clarity and maintainability throughout your project's lifecycle.
 Bundled within this template are resources that pave the way for seamless repository creation.
-Our supported tech stack includes:
+Currently supported technologies are:

 - Terraform
-- Python
-- Node.js
+- Docker

 Make use of this repository template to expedite your project setup and enhance your productivity right from the get-go.
 Enjoy the advantage of having a well-structured, self-documented project that reduces overhead and increases focus on what truly matters - coding!